MRCIEU/UKBiobankGWAS/README.md

 3. Wait for files to copy over to BC4
 4. On BC4, clone this repo and get .env
 5. Run the GWAS submission script
+6. A job is submitted to the queue that QCs the files, and then creates a new submission job for the GWAS
 6. Wait for GWAS to complete and output files to sync back to RDSF

 ## Details